About the ESP

 Autoresponder/Automation Feature

-The automation feature is probably the best example about how Emercury tries to make things feel simple, and yet still offer a lot of power.
-Instead of overwhelming you with a ton of different modules, you’re presented with some really straightforward fundamental blocks.
+The automation feature is probably the best example of how Emercury balances simplicity with power.
+Instead of overwhelming you with dozens of different modules, you’re presented with straightforward fundamental blocks.

-This means that you can recreate a basic autoresponder in literally seconds from the moment you open the journey builder for the first time.
-However, at the same time it still offers some powerful features when you want to get fancier, you just need to enable them.
+This means you can recreate a basic autoresponder in literally seconds from the moment you open the journey builder for the first time.
+However, the platform still offers powerful features when you want to get fancier—you just need to enable them.

 Templates

 Emercury offers a growing library of templates.
-It’s not a huge library by any means, but it offers everything you need with classic, elegant, responsive templates that are a good choice for any brand.
-If you want to go super custom and match your brand exactly, they offer custom services where their team of designers can custom-design templates to match your brand.
+It’s not a huge library by any means, but it offers everything you need with classic, elegant, responsive templates that work for most brands.

 Email Template Editor